-In addition, according to information from the Ohio State Board of Pharmacy, students are not allowed to apply for a Pharmacy Intern License in Ohio until they are qualified to proceed to the P3 year.
-Therefore, the Verification of Enrollment form that needs to be submitted with a Pharmacy Intern License application will not be given to students unless they meet the requirements.
+Intern License.
+Students are not allowed to apply for a Pharmacy Intern License in Ohio until they are qualified to proceed to the P3 year.
+Therefore, the Verification of Enrollment form that needs to be submitted with a Pharmacy Intern License application will not be given to students unless they meet the requirements aforementioned requirements.